Nancy G.

 The ABA toilet training protocol is an evidence-based approach that involves breaking down the toileting process into small, manageable steps through a strategy called discrete trial training (DTT).
 DTT focuses on teaching children the skills and behaviors necessary for successful toileting, such as recognizing the urge to go, communicating the need to use the bathroom, sitting on the toilet, and cleaning up afterwards.

-ABA toilet training also emphasizes positive reinforcement for successful attempts and gradually fades prompts and rewards as the child becomes more independent.
-ABA toilet training is tailored to each child’s individual goals, and progress is closely monitored and adjusted as necessary.
+ABA early intervention toilet training also emphasizes positive reinforcement for successful attempts and gradually fades prompts and rewards as the child becomes more independent.
+This approach is tailored to each child’s individual goals, and progress is closely monitored and adjusted as necessary.

 With consistent and structured implementation of the strategies, your child can make significant gains in toileting skills.